-At Saint Xavier University, we believe that academic advising is a pivotal component of the educational experience, used to empower students to think critically, and to explore and identify academic and career interests.
-Through guidance and mentorship, advising encourages academic excellence and accountability, and helps students to realize their full potential.
+At Saint Xavier University, academic advising is a pivotal component of the educational experience, used to empower students to think critically and to explore and identify academic and career interests.
+Through guidance and mentorship, advising encourages academic excellence and accountability and helps students to realize their full potential.

 Academic advising is a shared responsibility between student and advisor.
-Advisors, whether staff or faculty, work to inspire students by building relationships, empowering self-awareness and reflection, connecting students with appropriate resources, fostering personal development, and supporting various college-to-career pathways.
+Advisors work to inspire students by building relationships, empowering self-awareness and reflection, connecting students with appropriate resources, fostering personal development, and supporting various college-to-career pathways.
 Although advisors provide guidance and recommendations, students are ultimately responsible for making academic decisions and satisfying degree requirements.

 Academic Advising practices at Saint Xavier are guided by the National Academic Advising Association's (NACADA) core competencies and core values as well as guidelines provided by the Council for the Advancement of Standards (CAS) in Higher Education.

 The Student Advising Center (formerly known as the Center for SUCCESS) is located in L-208.
 Questions?
 Please email studentadvisingFREESXU.